AlstonCroning/My-Projects/WEB_STORAGE/README.md

 # About
-Web Storage API is created using HTML5, CSS3 and JavaScript.
-Most contents in the repository was helpfull for demonstration of the project.
+This Web Storage project is created using HTML5, CSS3 and JavaScript.

 #What it does?